archethic-foundation/dex/README.md

 dex [command]

 Commands:
-  dex init_keychain     Initialize the dex keychain with the primary services dex deploy_factory    Deploy the factory dex deploy_router     Deploy the router dex update_router     Update the router dex update_pools      Update all pool code dex update_farms      Update all farm code dex create_tokens     Create tokens and send them to user address dex deploy_pool       Deploy a pool for the token specified dex add_liquidity     Add liquidity to a pool dex remove_liquidity  Remove liquidity from a pool dex swap              Swap exact token for token dex deploy_farm       Deploy a farm for a lp token and a reward token dex deposit           Deposit LP Token in a farm dex claim             Claim token from a farming pool dex withdraw          Withdraw LP token from a farming pool and claim rewards
+  dex init_keychain        Initialize the dex keychain with the primary services dex deploy_factory       Deploy the factory dex deploy_router        Deploy the router dex update_router        Update the router dex update_pools         Update all pool code dex update_farms         Update all farm code dex update_protocol_fee  Update the protocol fee for a pool dex update_farm_dates    Update the start and end date of a farm dex create_tokens        Create tokens and send them to user address dex deploy_pool          Deploy a pool for the token specified dex add_liquidity        Add liquidity to a pool dex remove_liquidity     Remove liquidity from a pool dex swap                 Swap exact token for token dex deploy_farm          Deploy a farm for a lp token and a reward token dex deposit              Deposit LP Token in a farm dex claim                Claim token from a farming pool dex withdraw             Withdraw LP token from a farming pool and claim rewards
 ```

 For each command you can get the help: